mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 Addressing pain points is a great way to ensure this relevance, and build trust.
 We're solving real problems, removing slogs.
 Improving productivity.
 Making work more pleasurable.

 Often we'll find issues that weren't raised before.
 Or ones where a priority and solution weren't yet agreed upon.
-In these cases, we study and discuss until there's enough consensus.
+In these cases, we study and discuss until there's enough alignment.

 And then we help them implement it.
 As part of the team.